nemothorx/NotRandom/README.md

 # Not Random, So Very Holistic

+This script creates a logo with those words.
+The layout is always the same, but the fonts are chosen randomly each time.

 I wrote this in 2017/2018.
 I'm not sure why.

 Best guess is that it's related to the Dirk Gently's Holistic Detective Agency TV series, or perhaps some other Dirk Gently release.